zxkane/servers/src/memory/README.md

 - search_nodes: Search for nodes based on names, types, and observation content
 - open_nodes: Access specific nodes by their names

-# Prompts
+# Prompt

 The prompt for utilizing memory depends on the use case, but here is an example prompt for chat personalization.
-You could use this prompt in the "Custom Instructions" field of a Project
+You could use this prompt in the "Custom Instructions" field of a Project.
+Changing this prompt will help the model determine the frequency and types of memories created.

 ```
 Follow these steps for each interaction: